 • Food allergy-friendly snacks

-• Hands-on art-making activities led by specialist artists with expertise in working with youth and adults with additional needs.
+• Hands-on art-making activities led by specialist artists experienced in working with youth and adults with disabilities.

 *Please note: some vendors may not be open